tempo-lang/tempo-lang.github.io/content/docs/introduction/about-tempo.md

 This makes it possible to run different roles of a choreographic program in different environments.
 One role might run in a cloud environment using Go, while another role runs in a browser using JavaScript.

-Currently, the compiler can emit Go, TypeScript and JavaScript code, but more targets such as Swift and Java are planned to be added in the future.
+Currently, the compiler can emit Go, TypeScript/JavaScript and Java code, but more targets such as Swift and Rust are planned to be added in the future.

 ### Simple and practical